-Income protection substitutes your income if you are made unemployed due to an accident or sickness.
+Income protection substitutes your income if you become unemployed due to an accident or sickness.
 It pays out for a fixed period, or until you start working again, retire or die.
 You can set the policy to pay a replacement income, or just to cover essential bills.

 Make a will